What Is a Dental Prosthesis? A Modern Guide

 This digital approach begins with capturing a detailed 3D model of the patient's oral anatomy and ends with a final fitting that requires minimal chairside adjustments.
 Each step is designed to build upon the last, ensuring accuracy is maintained from the initial scan to the final placement.
 By understanding this process, you can better appreciate how modern solutions like AvaDent’s digital dentures deliver consistent, high-quality outcomes for your patients.
 Let's walk through the four key stages of creating a state-of-the-art dental prosthesis.

-From Digital Scan to Final Design
+From the Digital Scan to the Final Design

 The foundation of any successful prosthesis is accurate data.
 Instead of messy impression materials, the process now starts with a clean, quick digital scan.
 Using intraoral or laboratory scanners, you can capture incredibly detailed 3D images of the dental arches and occlusion.
 This digital data acquisition goes beyond just teeth, capturing jaw relations, facial structures, and even the patient's smile.
 This comprehensive digital record serves as the precise blueprint for the design phase, ensuring the final prosthesis is tailored not just to the patient's mouth, but to their unique facial aesthetics as well.
 This initial step eliminates the guesswork and inaccuracies common with traditional methods.